-Standard 12b: No fence or wall abutting a public street shall be taller than 42 inches.
+Standard 12b: Where permitted, no fence or wall abutting a public street should be taller than 42 inches.

 Standard 12c: Chain-link fences and barbed wire are prohibited.
+[Q]

 Standard 12d: Wall materials and design should be decorative and coordinate with the structures on the site.
+Construct all freestanding walls of materials that are compatible with surrounding buildings.